Skip Hold Times Links

 When do deposits start accruing interest and how long are they on hold?

 Interest starts accruing on your deposit starting the next business day after being processed.

-All deposits into a 360 Savings and Kids Savings Account are subject to a 5 business day hold before they can be withdrawn.
+All deposits into a 360 Savings, Money Market and Kids Savings Account are subject to a 5 business day hold before they can be withdrawn.
 For security reasons, your initial deposit used to fund the account is on hold and unavailable for withdrawal for 10 business days.

 Note: Your initial deposit must clear the initial 10 business day hold time before any additional deposits become available.
 For example, if you make your initial deposit on December 8th and make an additional deposit December 11th, both deposits will be on hold until the first deposit clears the initial 10 business day hold.

 Electronic deposits that are automatically initiated outside the bank – like Direct Deposit or Social Security benefits – are available immediately.
-Transfers between Capital One 360 accounts are also available immediately.
+Transfers between Capital One 360 and Capital One Bank accounts are also available immediately.
 Both begin earning interest right away.

 Deposits into 360 Checking are slightly different.
 Learn more.

 What are the different types of transaction statuses?

 How long are deposits to my 360 Checking "held"?